Skip to main content

 Evening

-San Jose is fortunate to have warm evening weather, so don’t bundle up, but bring a light sweater for your 15-minute walk to San Pedro Square Market, a lively evening in a social dining atmosphere.
+San Jose is fortunate to have warm evening weather year round so all you need is a light sweater for your 15-minute walk to San Pedro Square Market, a lively evening in a social dining atmosphere.
 Choose the cuisine that suits your mood from a variety of vendors at the food hall.
 Once you’ve made your entrée selection head to the outdoor patio and have a seat next to the Peralta Adobe to admire San Jose’s oldest building.
+Stay on San Pedro Street for a night of bar hopping with craft cocktails at Five Points or tiki drinks from Dr. Funk.

 Mammoth-San-Jose-3-317_1000x563.jpg